section-engineering-education/engineering-education/articles/laravel-8-email-verification/index.md

 > NOTE: While using Laravel 7.x, you've to clear the `cache` to reflect changes made.

 ### Step 3: Simple Mail Transfer Protocol Configurations
 In this article, we set up [Mailtrap](https://mailtrap.io/).
 We will use this service to test and send emails.
 Mailtrap simulates the actual SMTP server and delivers your emails to a test recipient.
-It allows the marketing team to send emails to a Mailtrap inbox and see how they are rendered.

-Laravel supports several out-of-the-box email services.
-This includes SMTP, Mailgun, Postmark, Amazon SES, and Sendmail.
-We can set up the default email service and its credentials at `config/mail.php`.
+Laravel supports many email services that are out-of-the-box.
+SMTP, Mailgun, Postmark, Amazon SES, and Sendmail are included here.
+At 'config/mail.php', we can set up the default email service and its credentials.
 Let's get the Mailtrap credentials before editing the `mail.php` file.
-Navigate to [Mailtrap](https://mailtrap.io/) and sign up for an account.
-In this tutorial, we will use an account with a free plan.
-The free plan allows us to send 500 emails a month and one inbox is provided.
-For small applications, it's just enough.
+Switch to and sign up for an account with [Mailtrap](https://mailtrap.io/).
+We are going to use an account with a free plan in this tutorial.
+The free plan enables us to send 500 emails a month and offers one inbox.
+It's only appropriate for small applications.
 If you have signed up, open the Demo inbox and your account will have SMTP credentials.
 Pick Laravel from the drop-down menu under the SMTP Settings tab.
 This shows the configuration you want to use in the Laravel framework.

 The best way to configure Mailtrap is to copy its configuration to the `.env` file of the program.
 This enables your application to deliver emails to the Mailtrap inbox.
 However, you may replace Mailtrap with Mailgrid, SES, or Mailgun after deploying the Laravel app.